fjzzq2002/DOVICTheGame/README.md

 #### Notes

 1. The circle around each player denotes the infection radius.
-2. The super spreader has three modes.
+2. The super spreader can pretend to be a normal player with three modes.
 Press "1" to not infect anyone, press "2" to become infectious, and press "3" to become symptomatic.
+Note that the default is mode 1, so you need to press "2" to start infecting others.

 #### Screenshots